yoanlcq/x11_gl_alsa_freetype_challenge/README.md

 The game avoids matrices like the plague because I'm too lazy to implement them, but obviously I'd care if it was something I would ship.

+# Day 2
+For reasons, Day 2 was actually split into small periods of time the few following days.
+These were mostly improvements over Day 1, and I've lost track of these.
+I'll let the commits speak for themselves I guess ???

 # Dependencies
 You should be fine _running_ the executable (if I distribute one)